 - What elements of the course are used to calculate the final course grade?

-In general, courses that involve significant face-to-face interaction, in-class participation, or where content mastery is reliant on attendance, there may be limited alternatives available.
+In general, courses that involve significant face-to-face interaction, in-class participation, or where content mastery is reliant on attendance, may have limited alternatives available.
 For example:

 - foreign language learning

 - public speaking/communications

 The DRO is available for consultation on evaluating essential course requirements and determining possible reasonable alternatives.

 - Consider their disability related limitations when selecting courses and developing a class schedule.
 For example, reducing course load, scheduling online courses, classes at a certain time of day, breaks between classes, etc.

 - Request accommodation letters early (first 2-weeks of semester is suggested) to avoid delay in implementation of accommodations.

 - Review each syllabus carefully to understand essential course and attendance requirements.

 - Discuss accommodations with the instructor and advise that DRO will be reaching out to set up a Limited Attendance Adjustment plan.

 - Contact the DRO if there is concern after discussing attendance adjustments with faculty or receiving a Limited Attendance Adjustment plan from the DRO.